mattiascockburn/docker-trizen/README.md

 # Archlinux pkgbuilder

-Build packages inside clean docker environment with makepkg.
+Build packages inside clean docker environment with pacaur.
+This may be used as a base for automatic building of multiple packages from AUR with AUR dependencies.
+I use this to feed a custom repository

 ## Usage